ioneone/jfarm/logs/2-Introduction-to-Game-Development.md

 Continue reading this tutorial series to learn how to make a farming game.
 You can also check out [these video tutorials](https://www.youtube.com/watch?v=Tc4ijzjplZs).
 My tutorial series are basically Phaser 3 version of them.

-Edit: I decided to pivot my project from farm simulation to combat simulation.
+Edit: I decided to pivot my project from a farm simulation game to a role playing game.
 But still, the tutorial links are useful for game development in general.

-## Useful Links
+## Phaser 3 Beginner Guides

 Check out these guides for Phaser 3 beginners.